 Past projects have included creating a 3D model of the Delaware Water Gap to understand its ecological significance and impact on the surrounding region; examining the physical geography of northeast New Jersey and its impact on the people living in the area; and creating a sales pitch to an imaginary tech company to convince its CEO to locate its new headquarters in a particular city.

-Below is a catalogue of project-based learning projects being conducted by our various classes this spring:
+Below is a catalogue of project-based learning projects conducted by our various classes this past spring:

-Kindergarten: “Ecosystems in Real Life.”
-Students will research and create dioramas of various kinds of ecosystems illustrating the types of vegetation and animals that live there.
-Students will learn how their ecosystems support these life forms.
-Their products will be presented as part of our science fair in May.
+Students researched and created dioramas of various kinds of ecosystems illustrating the types of vegetation and animals that live there.
+Students learned how their ecosystems support these life forms.
+Their products were presented as part of our science fair in May.

-First grade: “My Body, My Life.”
-Students will research and reconstruct on a model of the human body six major systems of the body: digestive, respiratory, circulatory, skeletal, muscular, and nervous.
-They will learn the connectedness of these systems and the link between the physical body, exercise, and diet.
-They will also examine the effect of their emotions on their physical well-being.
-Students will present their discoveries at the science fair in May.
+Students researched and reconstructed on a model of the human body six major systems of the body: digestive, respiratory, circulatory, skeletal, muscular, and nervous.
+They learned the connectedness of these systems and the link between the physical body, exercise, and diet.
+They also examined the effect of their emotions on their physical well-being.
+Students presented their discoveries at the science fair in May.

-Second grade: “Water Pollution.”
-Students will examine the impact of water pollution on our school, city, country, and the world.
-They will investigate how pollutants enter the water cycle and the damage its causes.
-Working as a group, they will discuss, reflect, and decide the best ways to purify water.
-Using their knowledge of the water cycle, students will create a terrarium, a water filter, write a report, and present their findings at a school assembly in June.
+Students examined the impact of water pollution on our school, city, country, and the world.
+They investigated how pollutants enter the water cycle and the damage its causes.
+Working as a group, they discussed, reflected, and decided the best ways to purify water.
+Using their knowledge of the water cycle, students created terrariums, wrote reports, and presented their findings at a school assembly in June.

-Third grade: “Designing a School.”
-Working as a group, students will design the ideal school, taking into consideration its overall purpose, function of the different sections, the school day schedule, the types of classes held, technology, efficiency, and budgeting.
-They will consider the types of materials to be used and will present their finished product to the entire school community.
+Working as a group, students designed the ideal school, taking into consideration its overall purpose, function of the different sections, the school day schedule, the types of classes held, technology, efficiency, and budgeting.
+They considered the types of materials to be used and presented the finished product to an enthusiastic audience—their parents—in their classroom.

-Fourth and fifth grades: “Marking History, Making History.”
-Students will research, write and illustrate the history of the Clifton area from the perspectives of Native Americans, African-Americans, early English settlers, and later immigrants.
-In this way, students will come to understand that there is more than just one history of a given area depending on one’s perspective.
-Presentations will be made at a school assembly in May.
+Starting with an interview with Clifton Mayor James Anzaldi, students researched and wrote about the history of the Clifton area from the perspectives of Native Americans, African-Americans, early English settlers, and later immigrants.
+They came to understand that there is more than just one history of a given area depending on one’s perspective.
+Presentations were made at a school assembly on May 3 focusing on four main areas: Morris Canal, Clifton’s farms, the former quarantine station, and Garret Mountain.

-Sixth through eighth grades: “Rocking the Rock Cycle on Mars.”
 Why is Mars so different from Earth?
-Students will compare the two planets seeking to understand the conditions necessary to support the generation of life.
-Their investigation will include geological structure, the water cycle, the formation of an atmosphere, and the generation of weather.
-The project will conclude with students giving a PowerPoint presentation at the school assembly in June.
+Students compared the two planets seeking to understand the conditions necessary to support the generation of life.
+Their investigation included geological structure, the water cycle, the formation of an atmosphere, and the generation of weather.
+The project concluded with students giving PowerPoint presentations to younger students in April.